 Explore the Palace of Knossos with the Kids

-I always recommend parents to prepare the kids for what they are about to witness, many with the right books or even by first visiting Labyrinth Park, near the town of Heraklion.
+I always recommend parents discuss with the kids what they are about to see, maybe with the right books or even by first visiting Labyrinth Park, about 25 minutes from the town of Heraklion.

 It is also a good idea to book a tour that is completely geared for families so that kids feel involved and can not only have fun but also take advantage of an educational experience.